Legazpi, Albay: Banking and finance

+Banks and financial services

-Legazpi City serves as the financial center of Albay and one of the primary banking hubs in the Bicol Region.
-As of 2024, it hosts over 50 bank branches—including major commercial banks like BPI, BDO, Metrobank, Land Bank, and DBP—alongside thrift and rural banks such as BPI Legazpi Savings Bank and Camalig Bank.
-The city is also home to a regional Bangko Sentral ng Pilipinas branch, which underscores its role in overseeing banking operations across Bicol.
-According to BSP data, the total volume of bank deposits in Legazpi reached ₱77.6 billion by the end of December 2024.
+Legazpi serves as the financial center of Albay and one of the primary banking hubs in the Bicol Region.
+As of 2024 it hosts over 50 bank branches, including major commercial banks such as BPI, BDO, Metrobank, Land Bank, and DBP, as well as thrift and rural banks such as BPI Legazpi Savings Bank and Camalig Bank.
+Bangko Sentral ng Pilipinas (BSP) maintains a satellite office in the city while the regional headquarters of Land Bank of the Philippines and Development Bank of the Philippines (DBP) are located in the city.
+According to BSP data the total volume of bank deposits in Legazpi reached ₱77.6 billion by the end of December 2024.

-Beyond commercial banking, Legazpi supports a broad spectrum of financial services, including microfinance providers (e.g., SEDP), 57 lending firms, 16 financing companies, 31 pawnshops, and 63 insurance offices as of 2024.
+Beyond commercial banking Legazpi supports a broad spectrum of financial services including microfinance providers (e.g., SEDP), 57 lending firms, 16 financing companies, 31 pawnshops, and 63 insurance offices as of 2024.
 This diversified financial ecosystem enhances access to credit, insurance, and remittance services for individuals and small businesses across the region.
-Regulatory and supervisory presence—including the BSP and SEC offices—further solidifies Legazpi's status as a regional financial hub, supporting economic growth and inclusion.
+Regulatory and supervisory presence – including the BSP and SEC offices – further solidifies Legazpi's status as a regional financial hub, supporting economic growth and inclusion.